Drenderer/dynax/README.md

 ## Development

-The developers of klax use uv for managing dependencies and virtual environments.
+The developers of dynax use uv for managing dependencies and virtual environments.
 To setup the development environment with all required, optional, and development dependences simply clone the repository and run

 ```bash
 uv sync --all-extras --all-groups